runceel/ReactiveProperty/docs/docs/features/Commanding.md

 Sometimes you want only one async method is to be executing in a page.
 In this case, you can share `CanExecute` state between `AsyncReactiveCommand` instances.
-When it's created from a same `IReactiveProperty&lt;bool&gt;` instance, you can synchronize the `CanExecute` state.
+When it's created from a same `IReactiveProperty<bool>` instance, you can synchronize the `CanExecute` state.

 ```csharp
 public class ViewModel